Effects of high energy photon emissions in laser generated ultra-relativistic plasmas: real-time synchrotron simulations: Synchrotron emission

-where $\textbf{v}$ is the particle's velocity and $\chi$ is a Lorentz invariant parameter, given in the ultra-relativistic case by $\chi = \frac{2}{3} \hbar \omega_c / \gamma mc^2$.
-This is a measure of the typical emitted photon energy over the particle energy, and for $\chi > 1$ a QED treatment of the problem would be needed \cite{ridgers2014modelling}.
-The radiation reaction force has previously been implemented in PIC codes \cite{Zhidkov2002,Nakamura2012}, but without the synchrotron emission.
+where $\textbf{v}$ is the particle's velocity and $\chi = \frac{2}{3} \hbar \omega_c / \gamma mc^2$ i the ultra-relativistic case.
+This last parameter is a measure of the typical emitted photon energy over the particle energy, and for $\chi > 1$ a QED treatment of the problem is needed \cite{ridgers2014modelling}.
+The radiation reaction force has previously been implemented in PIC codes \cite{Zhidkov2002,Nakamura2012}.
+Here we focus at the accurate description of the related synchrotron emission.